 Identify important surface or groundwater resources.
 Consider the potential for violation of ambient water quality standards, drinking water maximum contaminant levels, or degradation of water quality.
 Identify cumulative effects to water resources.

-Tom Hughes, Water Resources specialist for DNRC, was contacted and one water right was found for this parcel.
+Tom Hughes, Water Resources specialist for DNRC, was contacted and three water rights were found for these parcels.